vmware-research/emotet-loader/README.md

 The Hybrid Analysis sandbox [shows](https://www.hybrid-analysis.com/sample/58d9d7c2d4a4140bbdc16c9b6ab1b56244ebc8b1c3eaa1fc63386bbce7acdb4c/63722b5c17290b68447e9951) that the Thunderbird account stealer tries to open the `%APPDATA%\THUNDERBIRD\PROFILES` folder, where Thunderbird saves personal information such as messages, passwords and user preferences.
 The sandbox detects this behavior as `Tries to steal browser sensitive information (file access)`.

 The Intezer sandbox [shows](https://analyze.intezer.com/analyses/d2aa6c12-c50d-4f2b-a7f2-b0a6803a97ba/behavior) that the Outlook account stealer reads `HKEY_LOCAL_MACHINE\SOFTWARE\Clients\Mail\Microsoft Outlook\DLLPathEx`, where the path to msmapi32.dll is stored.
 This library can be used to access the Outlook's sensitive information such as messages, passwords and user preferences.
+The VMRay sandbox is more precise with the detection, [showing](https://www.vmray.com/analyses/_vt/e81704d02356/report/overview.html) that the sample `Accesses Outlook profile data via MAPI`.

 ## Contributing